-Trap music is on the rise, and with it, eager producers ready to release their unique sound into the world of rap and EDM trap music.
-One of the main aspects that will take your music, your sound, from the recording studio to large music platforms, is how well you mix and master it.
+Trap music is on the rise, and with it, eager producers are ready to release their unique sound into the world of rap and EDM trap music.
+One of the main aspects that will take your music from the recording studio to large music platforms, is how well you mix and master it.

 Important Aspects Of Mixing Trap

-Before we get into the details of what to look for, you should be aware of some aspects of trap music that contrasts with regular track mixing.
+Before we get into the details of what to look for, you should be aware of some aspects of trap music that contrast with regular track mixing.